Video Game: Snake Rattle N Roll

 - Isometric Projection

 - Nintendo Hard: Just read down the list of attributes on that page.
-They're all present.
+They're all present in some way.

 - One-Hit Kill: Being Goomba Stomped.